-US: Current edition of the NFGC and the NFPA 90B.
+US: NFGC and the NFPA 90B.
 For copies, contact the National Fire Protection Association Inc., Batterymarch Park, Quincy, MA 02269; or for only the NFGC contact the American Gas Association, 400 N. Capitol, N.W., Washington DC 20001.

 Combustion and Ventilation Air